Determinants, even instantons and Bridgeland stability: Instanton Sheaves

 \begin{theorem} Let $E \in \Shione$ be an object with $\dim(E)=[0,c,2c+k,c]$ and suppose it has an actual $\lambda$-wall over any two of the three canonical walls $\bar{\Upsilon}_i$, $i=1,2,3$.
 Then these two walls are the only actual walls for the object $E$ in $R_1$.
-Moreover, $E$ is $\lba$-semistable outside the respective actual walls, with strict semistability if and only if there exists an subobject with dimension vector a multiple of $[0,c,2c+k,c]$. \end{theorem}
+Moreover, $E$ is $\lba$-semistable outside the respective actual walls, being strictly semistable if and only if there exists an subobject with dimension vector a multiple of $[0,c,2c+k,c]$. \end{theorem}